How to Stop ISP Throttling (Full Guide)

 Why it is Hard to Detect ISP Throttling

 Bandwidth throttling is more challenging to detect than other occurrences, such as social media shutdown or internet blackout.
-First, it is difficult to establish if an accidental or intentional disruption causes slow internet speeds.
-The case is hugely challenging in nations with fragile digital and IT infrastructure prone to frequent internet disruptions.
+It’s hard to tell if a slow internet speed is accidental or intentional.
+This is even more challenging in nations with fragile digital and IT infrastructure prone to frequent internet disruptions.

 Also, throttling usually impacts specific platforms or parts of some platforms.
 For some users, the internet speeds may seem normal, while the same platforms are unusable on parts of the web.